dumkydewilde/dumky-dot-net/site/content/about/index.md

 date: "2023-02-13"
 ---

 Hey!
 I'm Dumky, analytics engineer.
 I've spent the first half of my working life in web analytics turning Google Tag Manager (GTM) inside out.
 Nowadays I spend most of my time dusting off old data models and scrubbing ingestion pipelines clean in distributed data platforms.
+I am the author of [The Fundamentals of Analytics Engineering](https://amzn.to/43KxIik) together with some of my colleagues from Xebia Data.
+The book is a great way to familiarize yourself with the many topics involved in analytics engineering, from extracting and loading data, to governance, data modelling and data quality.

 # Start here
 If you're interested in some of my top and favourite posts, here are a few to get you started.